gustavoJunkes/Blockchain/README.md

 P2P comunication: the protocol used to one node comunicate with others and disseminate informations across the network.

+## Tasks
+- Node registry mechanism: a node, as soon as it is up, should find another already node running in the network and connect to it.

 ## Getting Started

 ## Contribute